Caspian Sea: Geography

 Over 130 rivers provide inflow to the Caspian, the Volga River being the largest.
 A second affluent, the Ural River, flows in from the north, and the Kura River from the west.
 In the past, the Amu Darya (Oxus) of Central Asia in the east often changed course to empty into the Caspian through a now-desiccated riverbed called the Uzboy River, as did the Syr Darya farther north.
 The Caspian has several small islands, primarily located in the north with a collective land area of roughly 2000 km2.
 Adjacent to the North Caspian is the Caspian Depression, a low-lying region 27 m below sea level.
-The Central Asian steppes stretch across the northeast coast, while the Caucasus mountains hug the western shore.
+The Central Asian steppes stretch across the northeast coast, while the Caucasus Mountains hug the western shore.
 The biomes to both the north and east are characterized by cold, continental deserts.
 Conversely, the climate to the southwest and south are generally warm with uneven elevation due to a mix of highlands and mountain ranges; the drastic changes in climate alongside the Caspian have led to a great deal of biodiversity in the region.

 The Caspian Sea has numerous islands near the coasts, but none in the deeper parts of the sea.
 Ogurja Ada is the largest island.
-The island is 37 km long, with gazelles roaming freely on it.
+The island is 37 km long, with Goitered gazelles roaming freely on it.
 In the North Caspian, the majority of the islands are small and uninhabited, like the Tyuleniy Archipelago, an Important Bird Area (IBA).